top of page

 The State of the Art in Corporate Environmental Management Systems

-It is now assumed that most large companies have some version of an Environmental Management System (EMS) in place with systems ranging from informal policies and practices to formalized third-party certified systems that are widely publicized by companies and are now integral to their strategic direction.
-No matter what level and type of system a firm chooses, both practitioners and researchers wish to examine and better understand the extent to which these systems are cross-functional, how they impact performance evaluation, their capability to monitor supply chains and the life-cycles of products and services and, most importantly, how these systems contribute to better environmental performance and the sustainability reports.
+It is now assumed that most companies have some version of an Environmental Management System (EMS) in place with systems ranging from informal policies and practices to formalized third-party certified systems.
+These systems are widely publicized by companies and are now integral to their strategic direction.
+No matter what level and type of system a decision maker chooses, both practitioners and researchers wish to examine and better understand the extent to which these systems are cross-functional, how they impact performance evaluation, their capability to monitor supply chains and the life-cycles of products and services and, most importantly, how these systems contribute to better environmental performance, reporting, and the sustainability of the firm.

 amazon logo 2.0.jpg